Utah Administrative Code

 D. Prior to an individual taking courses, exams or seeking a recommendation in the ARL licensing program, the individual shall have LEA and USOE authorization.

-A. All programs or assessments used in applicant preparation shall meet national professional educator standards such as those developed by NCATE and TEAC.
+A. All programs or assessments used in applicant preparation shall meet national professional educator standards such as those developed by NCATE, TEAC, and CAEP.

 B. All educators licensed under this rule shall also: